 Introductory weather lab in which students work with observational data, graphics products, charts and instruments used by synoptic meteorologists to forecast weather.
 Lab sessions will include current weather products downloaded from the American Meteorological Society's "Online Weather Studies" homepage which has been specifically designed for this course and from De Anza College's automated rooftop weather station.
-Students will practice the analysis and decision-making skills employed by meteorologists to diagnose air patterns, understand air motions and predict future atmospheric conditions.
+Students will practice the analysis and decision-making skills employed by meteorologists to diagnose air patterns, understand air motions and predict future atmospheric conditions

-MFT 201 Climate Studies Laboratory 1 Unit
+MET 20L Climate Studies Laboratory

-(See general education pages for the requirement this course meets.)
 Prerequisite: MET 10 (may be taken concurrently).